azonenberg/dumptruck/README.md

 * INIT_B and PROG_B on FPGA are 1.8V signals but we try to drive with 3.3 from supervisor!
 Rework: add pull to 1.8V on board, open drain in super firmware
 * JTAG connector VCC is connected to 3.3V.
 We need to supply 1.8 here.
 Temporary workaround: six pin extension cable, pass through JTAG + GND and supply 1.8V to dongle externally.
 Long term fix: interposer board
 * DONE on FPGA is 1.8V signal driving 3.3V input on supervisor, too low for Vih.
 Rework: add 1.8V gate drive NMOS to pull low when done, invert logic in firmware

+## Breakout board errata

+* v0.1 of parallel-nor-csp56 and dip8-qspi had EEPROM at 0xa0 which conflicted with MAC address EEPROM.
+Future breakouts use 0xa2 to avoid conflict